 MATERIAL PROVIDED: The course is accompanied with plenty of handouts which will be made available during it.

 WHEN & WHERE: The course will take place during the two weeks from Nov.
 1st to Nov.
 12th, 2021, with lessons taking place each weekday from 9:00 (sharp) to at latest 17:00 (with several shorter and one longer break).
 An online format will be used and the number of participants is limited to 70.

 CREDITS: Certificates of participation are accepted to fulfil credit requirements of the PhD programme Behavior and Cognition as well as the GGNB programmes (for GGNB, 4C are given).
 A regular attendance is required.
 Students of other PhD programmes should inquire with the heads of their study programmes regarding credits.

 LANGUAGE: the course language will be English.

-PRIORITY OF ACCESS: 80 slots are available, and in case more people sign up for the course than can participate, priority of access is given to first, members of the Leibniz ScienceCampus Primate Cognition, second, staff, members, and students of the University of Goettingen and the German Primate Center, and finally (third), to everyone else.
-Within each group priority of access is given in the order in which people have signed up.
+PRIORITY OF ACCESS: there is a limited number of slots available, and in case more people sign up for the course than can participate, priority of access is given to first, members of the Leibniz ScienceCampus Primate Cognition, second, staff, members, and students of the University of Göttingen and the German Primate Center, and finally (third), to everyone else.
+Within each group, priority of access is given in the order in which people have signed up.
 Finally, in future rounds of the course people that have signed up for this round but then signed out again or just didn't appear might get lower priority.

 |registration by||email to email@example.com|